-Final Paper - due Monday, 11/3/14
+Final Paper - due Friday, 11/4/16

-Students will submit an 8-10 page (excluding cover sheet) final paper with these four sections:
+Students will submit a 6-8 page (excluding cover page and references) final paper with four sections:

-Theoretical foundations of ecotherapy - Discuss one theoretical construct of ecotherapy in detail (e.g., biophilia / evolutionary perspectives, ecological unconscious, phenomenology, interconnectedness of all beings, human rewilding, etc.).
+Theoretical foundations of ecotherapy - Discuss one theoretical construct of ecotherapy in detail (e.g. biophilia/evolutionary perspectives, ecological unconscious, phenomenology, interconnectedness of all beings, human rewilding, etc.).
 Your discussion should demonstrate a clear understanding of that construct and its application to the practice of ecotherapy.

-- Discuss in detail an application or eco-therapeutic practice that interests you and show how that application/ practice relates to or draws on the theoretical construct discussed in part one. - Review the American Counseling Association Ethics Code and identify at least one potential ethical goal or standard relevant to the eco-therapeutic practice discussed in part two. - 4.
-Finally, discuss in a final paragraph how ecotherapy or an ecological perspective informs your current or future professional practice as a counselor/ therapist (e.g., through techniques you use, problems you address or populations or groups you work with).
+- 2. Discuss in detail an application or an ecotherapeutic practice that interests you and show how that application/practice relates to or draws on the theoretical construct discussed in part one. - 3.
+Review the American Counseling Association Ethics Code and identify at least one potential ethical goal or standard relevant to the ecotherapeutic practice discussed in part two. - 4.
+Finally, discuss in a final paragraph how ecotherapy or an ecological perspective informs your current or future professional practice as a counselor/therapist (e.g. through techniques you use, problems you address, or populations or groups you work with).

-The paper should be prepared in APA format, and include references from class readings and from outside sources.
-Grammar and typos matter!
+The paper should be prepared in APA format, and include references from class readings and from other outside sources.
+Grammar, spelling, and typos matter!
 Papers turned in late will lose credit.
 Please email your final paper as an attachment in a Word-compatible document to the instructor.
 Your paper will be returned to you electronically with comments.